Unpacking the Mysteries of Source Files

 A source file is a typical plain text file that contains program instructions written in a specific programming language.
 From these source files, programmers create programs (or software) that can be executed on computers.

 Source files are often referred to as simply “source.”
-As the name suggests, they are files containing a program’s source code.
-They are also sometimes called “text files” because they usually contain nothing but plain text.
-However, this is not always the case; some source files may contain binary data (e.g., image files) or even other programs.
+As the name suggests, they contain a program’s source code.
+They are sometimes called “text files” because they usually contain plain text.
+However, this is not always the case; some source files may contain binary data (e.g., image files) or other programs.

 Why Do Source Files Matter?

-The simple answer is that without source files, there would be no programs!
+The simple answer is that programs would not exist without source files!
 All programs must be created from scratch using a programming language; there is no such thing as a “pre-written” program.
-You only get the compiled program when you purchase commercial software; the source code remains locked on the developer’s computers.
+When you purchase commercial software, you only get the compiled program; the source code remains locked on the developer’s computers.

-If you ever want to make changes to a program—or even just understand how it works—you need access to the source code.
-This is why open-source software is so popular; because the source code is freely available, anyone can modify it and redistribute it as they see fit.
+If you ever want to change a program—or even understand how it works—you need access to the source code.
+This is why open-source software is so popular; the source code is freely available, so anyone can modify and redistribute it as they see fit.

 You cannot edit a template or graphic product without a source file.
 This data can be changed and saved as you prepare to publish or use it for something else.
-If you receive a pre-formatted file, you will not be allowed to make changes to it.
-A source file, on the other hand, is the original copy of the file and provides the software instructions for editing or changing the file.
-A high-quality source file that you can alter may be provided by the designer if you have a digital product made specifically for you.
+If you receive a pre-formatted file, you will not be allowed to change it.
+On the other hand, a source file is the original copy of the file and provides the software instructions for editing or changing the file.
+The designer may provide a high-quality source file that you can alter if you have a digital product made specifically for you.

 Different Types of Source Files

-Now that we know what source files are and why they matter let’s look at some of the different types of source files.
+Now that we know the source files and why they matter, let’s look at some

-As we mentioned earlier, most source files simply text files.
-These files contain nothing but plain text and can be opened and edited using any text editor.
-The most common type of text file is the ‘.txt’ file, but many others include .c, .h, and .cpp.
+As we mentioned earlier, most source files are simply text files.
+These files contain plain text and can be opened and edited using any text editor.
+The most common text file type is the ‘.txt’ file, but many others include .c, .h, and .cpp.

 Binary files are another common type of source file.
 Unlike text files, binary files contain data that is not meant to be human-readable.
 This data is typically in the form of 0s and 1s (i.e., bits) and must be interpreted by a program before it can be understandable.

-Executable files are binary files that can be run or executed by a computer.
+Executable files are binary files that a computer can run or execute.
 These files are typically given the ‘.exe’ extension on Windows systems and the ‘.out’ extension on Unix-based systems such as Linux and macOS.

 Scripts are text files that contain a set of instructions to be executed by a program.
-These files are typically given the ‘.py’ extension on Python systems and the ‘.rb’ extension on Ruby systems.
+On Python systems, scripts are typically given the ‘.py’ extension, and on Ruby systems, the ‘.rb’ extension.

 Libraries are collections of code that programs can use.
-These files are typically given the ‘.jar’ extension on Java systems and the ‘.dll’ extension on Windows systems.
+On Java systems, these files are typically given the ‘.jar’ extension and the ‘.dll’ extension on Windows systems.

 Source Code vs. Source File

 It’s important to note that the terms “source code” and “source file” are not interchangeable.
-Source code is the actual code written by a programmer, while a source file is a text or binary file that contains this code.
+Source code is the code written by a programmer, while a source file is a text or binary file containing this code.
 In other words, source files are simply the container for source code.

-It can be confusing, so let’s look at an example.
+It can be unclear, so let’s look at an example.
 Imagine you have a program that displays the message “Hello, world!” on your screen.

 The source code for this program might look something like this: